1. What are genital warts?

 HPV is easily the most shared of all the STIs.
 Males and females who are sexually active are vulnerable to the interference of HPV, including genital warts.
 An HPV infection is especially dangerous for women because some types of HPV can also cause cancer of the cervix and vulva.

 A virus causes genital warts.
 It can be known as Human Papillomavirus ( or simply HPV).
 HPV will create the most popular viral sexually transferred issues ( STIs ) in the US.

-It can be predicted that for up to seventy percent of the world’s human population, at some point, is destined to be affected HPV.
+It can be predicted that up to seventy percent of the world’s human population, at some point, is destined to be affected by HPV.

 If you have genital warts, you have an HPV infection.

-It is true, but it is imperative to see that not every the HPV is made an equivalent.
-There are many more than a hundred and fifty various kinds of HPV ( aka “genotypes”), everyone identified by a number.
-At least thirty five these genotypes have a predilection for the genital tract, while some are predisposed to infect various body sites ( e .g . , HPV 6 and 11 are frequently reliable for genital warts while common warts or skin warts are often caused by HPV 1 and 2); some are responsible for minor skin lesions some are related to some cancer.
+It is true, but it is imperative to see that not every HPV is made an equivalent.
+There are many more than a hundred and fifty various kinds of HPV ( aka “genotypes”), and everyone is identified by a number.
+At least thirty-five of these genotypes have a predilection for the genital tract, while some are predisposed to infect various body sites ( e .g . , HPV 6 and 11 are frequently reliable for genital warts while common warts or skin warts are often caused by HPV 1 and 2); some are responsible for minor skin lesions some are related to some cancer.

 3. Is there a genital warts treatment?

 Although not dangerous, genital warts can many times be difficult and pricey to eliminate.
 Thus they could be weakening young couples.
 Warts reduction could be completed using various chemical agents ( some are self-administered, and some can be applied only by a physician ) or, better, through physical defacement (operation, cryotherapy, laser, or cautery ) under local anesthesia.